 - The importance of reading is enhanced through the delivery of parent workshops for reading and phonics and regular parent stay and read sessions.

 - Subject specific texts which link with other areas of the curriculum and texts that can be read for pleasure books are available in each classroom.

 - We make full use of the Education Library Service to further support the reading resources in school

-Through the teaching of systematic phonics, our aim is for all children to become fluent and competent readers by the end of key stage one.
+Through the teaching Read, Write Inc. Phonics (our chosen systematic phonics scheme), our aim is for all children to become fluent and competent readers by the end of key stage one.
 Pupils can then focus on developing further their fluency and comprehension as they move through the school.